CalumJEadie/rowvid.com/README.md

 rowvid.com
 ==========

-Watch YouTube frame by frame and in slow motion.
+Watch YouTube videos frame by frame and in slow motion.

 Resources
 ---------